How we’re using tech to fight hunger

 Totally not wasted!

-Since January, we've powered delivery of over 34,000 pounds (!) of recovered food from restaurants to hunger-relief nonprofits through Project DASH.
-We're proud to partner with these important organizations in our mission of #DeliveringGood.
+Since launching Project DASH in January, we've powered more than 3,500 deliveries of over 200,000 pounds of donated food from restaurants and businesses to hunger-relief nonprofits.
+We're proud to support these important organizations in our mission of #DeliveringGood.

 DELIVERING GOOD ART

 Our first-ever murals featuring Project DASH were painted in Austin, Brooklyn, and Boston this summer.

 Check out this video for a behind-the-scenes look.

 What if taking a selfie could be a selfless act?

 As in, what if your selfie could feed a person in need?
 This summer, we set out to make that happen.
 Every time you tagged a picture of our murals in Austin, Boston, or Brooklyn, we donated one meal* in partnership with Feeding America®.
 Since January 2018, together with DoorDash partners and customers, we've helped donate over 2.2 million meals* to people facing hunger.
 Stay tuned for more ways to join us!